 A quick search of the internet shows that the symbolism dates back to Christopher Columbus when he set down his anchor off the coast of what is now Guadeloupe in 1493.
 As he explored, he found the sweet pineapple, a fruit that was previously unknown in Europe.
 In fact, fresh fruit was rare in Europe and only available for short time periods.
 Even sugar was a rarity there.
 Despite the discovery of pineapple in the Caribbean, it was still difficult to transport back to Europe.
 The fruit would often spoil before ships could complete the journey.
 As such, it became a sign of privilege and even a treasure of royalty to have a pineapple.

-It would quickly become a status symbol and was used as a way to show hospitality to visitors, often as part of a tabletop food display.
+It would quickly become a status symbol and be used as a way to show hospitality to visitors, often as part of a tabletop food display.
 Sometimes, families would even rent a pineapple for display, only for the fruit to be sold to another more well-to-do family later in the day who would actually get to eat it.

 Over the years, the prized pineapple became a symbol of social events and was used to express a welcoming demeanor.
 The image of the pineapple would further be used in art and architecture, and can often be seen as the crowning jewel on top of gates at entrances to homes or incorporated into furniture or other wood carvings.
 The domes of some large buildings have even been formed in the shape of the hospitable fruit.
 The once rare pineapple is now truly abundant throughout home décor and design today.